A lump sum and an increase to your Family Tax Benefit Part A payment when you start caring for a baby or adopt a child.

 Balancing your payment and supplement

-At the end of the financial year, we will balance your family assistance payments.
+At the end of the financial year we'll balance your family assistance payments.

 Change of circumstances

-You need to tell us if your circumstances change when you are receiving a payment, for example, if:
+You need to tell us if your circumstances change when you get Newborn Upfront Payment and Newborn Supplement.

 Payments while outside Australia